Basic Usage

 Usage

-The usage is similar to using sklearn’s GridSearchCV.
-In the following example, we assume that you are already familiar with the basics of the scikit-learn library.
-Also you need to have it installed.
+Usage is similar to scikit-learn’s GridSearchCV.
+The following example assumes that you are already familiar with the basics of scikit-learn and have it installed.

 from sklearn_nature_inspired_algorithms.model_selection import NatureInspiredSearchCV